Keidel187/neuron-chat/README.md

 ## 📝 Preface

 Hello!
-I'm Keidel187, and I want to be transparent about my journey with this project.
+I'm the Author of this Project, and I want to be transparent about my journey with this project.
 I'm still learning and developing my skills as a programmer, and I'm using AI assistance to help guide me through this development process.
 This isn't about AI finishing my code for me - rather, it's about learning from AI as a mentor and teacher while I build something meaningful.
 Every line of code here represents my learning journey, with AI serving as a helpful companion along the way.

 > A modern, local AI-powered chat application that enables private conversations with AI models without relying on cloud services.